We're Trend-Spotters in Madrid: 5 Looks Spanish Women Have on Repeat

 Mayte Salido Mazzoni: I also find myself so inspired by Madrilenians in Madrid and all the looks I see on the street.
 A typical look for me would be a dress [and] Greek sandals or sneakers in the summer or jeans, a blazer, and sneakers throughout the in-between seasons.

-Much like cool girls in New York, the stylish Madrid crowd is opting to wear this of-the-moment print in their outfits, often pulling together denim jackets, jeans, bags, and slip dresses featuring leopard- and cheetah-print motifs.
+Style Notes: Much like cool girls in New York, the stylish Madrid crowd is opting to wear this of-the-moment print in their outfits, often pulling together jackets, denim, bags, and slip dresses featuring leopard- and cheetah-print motifs.

-These are always such a street style staple in Madrid—whether you go for a classic look or a style that's a bit more colorful.
+Style Notes: These are always such a street style staple in Madrid—whether you go for a classic look or a style that's a bit more colourful.

 -